 Segmental colitis associated with diverticulosis (SCAD) and chronic recurrent diverticulitis are terms used to describe chronic colonic inflammation attributed to diverticulosis.
 SCAD usually affects the interdiverticular mucosa and is usually present on the left side sparing the rectum and ascending colon.

-Symptoms of SCAD include hematochezia, abdominal pain, and diarrhea.
+Symptoms of SCAD include hematochezia, lower abdominal pain, change in bowel habits, and diarrhea.

 The diagnosis of SCAD is suggested when endoscopy reveals erythematous, friable, and granular mucosa with either a diffuse or patchy distribution involving the interdiverticular mucosa.